qiyangduan/standard-models-1/background.md

 First of all, R is awesome.
 But it's just not my type.
 After a few months, I have a feeling: *Python is for programmers and R is for statisticians*.

 The battle between R and Python reminds me something about ICT convergence.
 To me, ICT convergence does not seems more chanlleging to Telecom operators than to those vendors like Huawei, Ericsson.
-Telecom carriers used to spend huge amount of money buying all different proprietary and *siloed* softwares
+Telecom carriers used to spend huge amount of money buying all different proprietary, *expensive* and *siloed* softwares, including sales (salesforce vs amdocs), .
+This was not an issue when the business was booming, since you always have new money to buy another software to cover last wrong deal.
+However, with 3G, 4G Mobile BroadBand (MBB), OTT players (facebook, Youtube) dorminanted human communication field and drained out Telco's cash flow.
+Then Telco's must evaluate every investment carefully.
+Low-cost and standard softwares come on stage finnally.

 For R, I leart quite a lot from those 2 sites: